-The Head of Site with the Headteacher will inform the accused person about the allegation as soon as possible after consulting the Local Authority designated officer.
-However, where a strategy discussion is needed, or police or children's social care may need to be involved, the Headteacher/Head of Site should not do that until those agencies have been consulted and have agreed what information can be disclosed to the person.
+The Headteacher with the Lead DSL will inform the accused person about the allegationas soon as possible after consulting the Local Authority designated officer.
+However, wherea strategy discussion is needed, or police or children's social care may need to be involved, the Headteacher/Lead Teacher should not do that until those agencies have been consulted and have agreed what information can be disclosed to the person.
 If the person is a member of a union or professional body, she/he should be advised to contact that organisation at the outset.